PHCNetworks/phc-members/README.md

 - Fast setup of membership and web directory modules.
 - Directory and listings manager with a web directory API.
 - Member's list, contact information and listings manager.
-- Easy app integration with views for your app.
+- Easy app integration with views that can be customized.
 - Uses Devise (user model) for authentication.

 #### Step 1 - Add PHCMembers to your gemfile